 We’ve been inspired to drum up 20 songs that, in one way or another, combine aspects of the construction industry with all of life's ups and downs.
-For example, Bruce Springsteen's "Working on the Highway," portrays the life of someone who works all day and all night.
-Working long hours to complete a construction project on time and within budget is a definite challenge in the construction industry.
+As the Boss says,

 So, turn it up to 11 and let’s rock out—here's our personal top three.

 “If I Had a Hammer” Pete Seeger